arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/typeclasspolymorphism/README.md

 ### Abstracting out the data types

-Our `DataSource` will look like this from now on:
+Our `DataSource` contract interface will look like this from now on:

 ```kotlin
 interface DataSource<F> {